Categories

 • The Reed VKR1EXT Ratcheting Valve Key w/ 6-Foot Extension Shaft features a 1” square key interface for precision.
 It includes a 6-foot extension shaft, extending its reach to over 12 feet—ideal for deep or hard-to-access valves.
 Its ergonomic design minimizes fatigue, while its compact 45.5” closed length allows for easy storage.

-1. What is a curb key, and why is it essential for homeowners?
+What is a curb key, and why is it essential for homeowners?

-2. What’s the difference between a curb key and a valve key?
+What’s the difference between a curb key and a valve key?

-3. How do I find the water shutoff valve for my curb key?
+How do I find the water shutoff valve for my curb key?

-The shutoff valve is usually located in a small metal or plastic box near the curb, marked with "Water" or "Meter."
-To find it, look along the sidewalk or driveway close to your property line.
-If buried or covered by debris, gently clear the area to expose the valve box lid.
-Some municipalities provide maps or assistance in locating it.
+Water shutoff valves are usually located in a small metal or plastic box near the curb or property line and may be marked with “Water” or “Meter.”
+If the box is covered by debris or soil, gently clear the area to expose it.
+Some municipalities also provide maps or assistance to help locate shutoff valves.

-4. Can I use any curb key for my water shutoff valve?
+Can I use any curb key for my water shutoff valve?

-5. What should I do if my curb key doesn’t turn the valve?
+What should I do if my curb key doesn’t turn the valve?

-If your curb key doesn’t turn the valve, it may be due to rust, debris, or a stuck valve.
-Apply penetrating oil and let it sit before trying again.
-Avoid excessive force, as this can break the valve or key.
-If it remains stuck, contact your local water company for assistance to avoid damaging the supply line.
+If the valve does not turn, it may be due to rust, debris, or a seized mechanism.
+Applying penetrating oil and allowing it time to work can help.
+Avoid using excessive force, as this may damage the valve or key.
+If the valve remains stuck, contacting your local water utility is recommended.

 Recently viewed